 Heated gloves or heated grips?

-As we have already mentioned, heated handlebar grips are a common alternative to heated motorbike gloves.
+As I have already mentioned, heated handlebar grips are a common alternative to heated motorbike gloves.
 This system uses electrical coils wrapped around the handlebar, under the rubber grip, controlled by a switch on the handlebars, but now also via the TFT screen of newer bikes.

 Of course, many modern bikes, not just BMWs, now come with heated grips as standard.
 You may still need heated gloves in extreme weather, but grips will often be enough in most cases.

-However, if (like us!) you own and use several motorcycles, or have a bike which doesn’t have grips, you may find it cheaper and easier to have heated gloves so that you can wear them on each bike.
+However, if (like me!) you own and use several motorcycles, or have a bike which doesn’t have grips, you may find it cheaper and easier to have heated gloves so that you can wear them on each bike.

 Pros and Cons of heated motorbike gloves